rlite-project/RLite/docs/source/introduction.rst

 The training engine of RLite just takes the user-defined ``rlite.nn.BaseTrainModule`` subclass and sends it to the accelerator.
 Therefore, this module MUST be initialized on the meta device to support efficient transfer.

 As you can see, the code is very similar to single-process PyTorch programs.
 The train engine will automatically handle data parallel or sequence parallel if the argument is wrapped by ``rlite.NeedParallel``.
-See :doc:`train` for more details.
+See :doc:`Train with RLite <train>` for more details.

 Device Management Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^